LOOSE-LIPS/loose-lips-2.0/src/routes/blog/acid-slice-303-acid/index.md

 banner:
   - imported/acid-slice-303-acid/image848.jpeg
 description: >-
-  303% Acid is a celebration of the 303, of Acid Slice&rsquo;s contribution to the acid scene and a showcase of some of the best acid music Melbourne has to offer.
+  303% Acid is a celebration of the 303, of Acid Slice;s contribution to the acid scene and a showcase of some of the best acid music Melbourne has to offer.
 Acid Slice are a collective that have been putting on acid raves in their home town of Melbourne since 2017, with a major focus on [...]Read More...